DanielRuf/archive-plugin/README.md

 ## Troubleshooting

 ### Call to undefined method ZipArchive::setEncryptionName
-This plugin uses the [ZipArchive](https://www.php.net/manual/en/class.ziparchive.php) class which requires PHP 7.2.0 or newer and libzip 1.2.0 or newer for [ZipArchive::setEncryptionName](https://www.php.net/manual/en/ziparchive.setencryptionname.php) (please check the version in the output of `phpinfo();`).
+This plugin uses the [ZipArchive](https://www.php.net/manual/en/class.ziparchive.php) class which requires PHP 7.2.0 or newer and libzip 1.2.0 or newer for [ZipArchive::setEncryptionName](https://www.php.net/manual/en/ziparchive.setencryptionname.php) (please check the version in the output of `phpinfo()`).
 Your hosting provider probably uses an old version of libzip so please ask them if they can provide you a setup with a newer version.

 ## Screenshots